dmdez/ng-google-places/README.md

     google-places-street="location.street">
 </form>
 ```

-This will help fill out other parts of a form based off of the Google Places results.
+This will help fill out other parts of a form based off of the address results.